eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 In contrast to the coma model, the remaining two models will simulate voters to have some extent of "wakefulness".

 Under slightly more optimistic conditions, we can suppose that in the time between the primary and runoff, voters at least know who will be on the ballot.
+Like the coma model, they have no fatigue, but they also obtain awareness.

 In the months since the primary election, maybe they were bombarded by television ads and social media posts, drove by a yard sign every day for work, or were pelted with mailers on the exciting options for water commissioner, and now they at least know who the two finalists are, though their preferences could still be noisy and in the wrong direction (because how many will actually *read* those mailers).

 We'll call this the "groggy" runoff assumption, and it's how we define the baseline delayed runoff systems to work (Approval Top-2 and Plurality Top-2).